lliehu/reactive-l10n-test-vuejs/README.md

 # Reactive localization test application using Vue.js and i18next

-This is just an application for testing reactive internationalization, related to my Master's Thesis.
+This is just an application for testing reactive localization, related to my Master's Thesis.

 ## Project setup